-In 2015-16, 52 percent of students contributed their own income or savings to help pay for their college education.
+In 2019-20, 53 percent of families used student income or savings to help pay for college.
 Trying to make sure they have the funds to cover their expenses can be a major source of stress for some students, especially if they aren't used to preparing or working within a budget.
 Money management can be a challenge for some students.

 Plus, many students have to balance part-time jobs with classes and homework, which can leave very little time to unwind and relax.
-In fact, according to the National Center for Education Statistics, 43 percent of full-time undergraduates had jobs in 2015, and almost 27 percent of those students worked more than 20 hours a week.
+In fact, according to the National Center for Education Statistics, 43 percent of full-time undergraduates had jobs in 2018, and 28 percent of those students worked more than 20 hours a week.
 So concerns about cash flow can translate into a lot of stress.

 The college social scene can be novel and exciting, but it can also cause a great deal of turmoil.
 Many students are still figuring out who they are and what they want, so personal conflicts are common.
 If an intimate relationship ends, it can leave students without crucial emotional support.